Kakifrucht/HalfminerSystem/HalfminerLand/README.md

         - Per world breakdown
       - Total amount of teleports
       - Total amount of free and abandoned land
-    - Forces all WorldGuard regions to be regenerated (could take a while)
+    - Forces all WorldGuard regions to be regenerated (can take a while)
     - See the current free land amount a player can buy or change it
-    - Lookup other players lands
-      - Shows all land coordinates bought by given player and teleport names if applicable
-    - Get all land owned by server with */hml info -s*
     - Specify a custom title for a currently owned land via */hml customtitle [title]*, remove it by using */hml customtitle -c*